 How can you effectively find signals from this ocean of data?

-How can you identify your key customer segments in order to provide a contextually relevant experience, with the goal of increasing retention and ROI?
+How can you identify your key customer segments to provide a contextually relevant experience to increase retention and ROI?

 And once you’ve identified these segments, how can you quickly take action on these insights?

-Oracle Responsys recently introduced a new feature called RFM that will help you address these challenges.
-RFM stands for Recency, Frequency and Monetary analysis, and is a customer segmentation model that hypothesizes that customers who engage or purchase more recently and frequently, and spend more, are more likely to respond positively to future promotional offers.
+Oracle Responsys Campaign Management recently introduced a new feature called RFM that will help you address these challenges.
+RFM stands for Recency, Frequency, and Monetary analysis.
+It is a customer segmentation model that hypothesizes that customers who engage or purchase more recently and frequently, and spend more, are more likely to respond positively to future promotional offers.
 While this may seem qualitatively obvious, RFM provides a quantitative approach to measure these attributes objectively.

 Figure 2: Comparing RFM for e-commerce and digital marketing

-Oracle Responsys leverages all of these customer signals with a unique data science approach that combines message engagement and purchase behavior to generate personas that you can analyze, target or personalize messages to.
-And you can do all of this seamlessly within the Oracle Responsys platform.
+Oracle Responsys leverages all of these customer signals with a unique data science approach that combines message engagement and purchase behavior to generate personas that you can analyze, target, or personalize messages to.
+And you can do all of this seamlessly within the platform.

 RFM personas group recipients by their relative customer value in terms of engagement and purchase behavior.
-These personas can be used to tailor messages that meet the individual needs and requirements of your corresponding customers.
-For example, the Champions, who are your best customers with the strongest rate of high value engagement, may need to be treated with exclusive deals and privileges that make them feel special, while you may want to target the Lost customers on social networks in an attempt to re-engage them.
+These personas can be used to tailor messages that meet your corresponding customers' individual needs and requirements.
+For example, the Champions, who are your best customers with the strongest high-value engagement rate, may need to be treated with exclusive deals and privileges that make them feel special.
+At the same time, you may want to target the Lost customers on social networks in an attempt to re-engage them.

 Figure 3: Use the RFM personas to tailor messages

-Each customer is scored based on recency, frequency and monetary value of his/her engagement over a look-back period.
+Score each customer based on recency, frequency, and monetary value of his/her engagement over a look-back period.

-The customers are ranked and distributed in quintiles to calculate the R, F and M scores for each signal.
-Subsequently a weighted algorithm is applied to derive a composite R and F score.
+Rank and distribute customers in quintiles to calculate the R, F, and M scores for each signal.
+Subsequently, apply a weighted algorithm to derive a composite R and F score.

-The composite scores are used to create the RFM personas.
+Use the composite scores to create the RFM personas.